Traewelling/traewelling/beta-todo.md

 # ToDo for Träwelling Beta

 - [ ] In the form where you enter your origin station, you should start the search by pressing Enter.
+- [ ] Login/Register via Twitter should be possible
+- [ ] Login/Register via Mastodon should be possible